Flatonia, Texas: Geography

 Flatonia is located in southwestern Fayette County.
 U.S. Route 90 passes through the center of town as Main Street, leading east 12 mi to Schulenburg and west 12 miles to Waelder.
 Texas State Highway 95 intersects US 90 in the center of Flatonia, entering from the south as Faires Street and from the north as Penn Street.
 Highway 95 leads south 19 mi to Shiner and north 26 mi to Smithville.
 Interstate 10 passes through the northern side of Flatonia, with access from Exit 661 (Highway 95).
 I-10 leads east 108 mi to Houston and west 90 mi to San Antonio.

 According to the United States Census Bureau, Flatonia has a total area of 4.2 km2, of which 0.04 km2, or 1.01%, is water.

 Climate

-Flatonia has hot, dry summers and mild, wet winters.
+Flatonia has a humid subtropical climate (Köppen: Cfa) with long, hot and dry summers and mild, wet winters.
 Summers range in the 90s with a few days in July and August reaching 100.
 Winters can be chilly but rarely reach below freezing; low winter temperatures are mostly in the fifties or forties.
 Snow is rare.